 What's the story?

 CHOICE first learned of penny auction websites when several were nominated for the Shonky Awards back in 2011.
-They came to our attention again earlier this year when we started reading glowing press coverage of new Australian entrants to the market, which represented them as akin to legitimate online auctions similar to eBay.
+They came to our attention again when we started reading glowing press coverage of Australian entrants One Cent to the market, some of which represented them as akin to legitimate online auctions similar to eBay.
 But what’s the catch?

 - Consumers lured by the promise of a bargain can end up paying hundreds of dollars for bids without actually winning a thing.